BR-262 (Brazil highway)

 BR-262 is an east-west highway connecting the Brazilian states of Espírito Santo, Minas Gerais, São Paulo and Mato Grosso do Sul.

-The highway runs from Vitória state capital of Espírito Santo to the Bolivian border at Corumbá, Mato Grosso do Sul.
+The highway runs from the Vitória state capital of Espírito Santo to the Bolivian border at Corumbá, Mato Grosso do Sul.

 Duplications

-The 84 km stretch from Betim (MG) to Nova Serrana (MG) was doubled in 2011.
+The 84 km stretch from Betim (MG) to Nova Serrana (MG) was upgraded into a dual carriageway in 2011.

 The 180 km stretch between Viana (ES) and the border with Minas Gerais will be granted in 2020, and the duplication should occur by 2040.
 The stretch between Viana and the Victor Hugo district, in Marechal Floriano, must be duplicated by 2028.

 Economy

 The highway is important for products from Brazilian agriculture, livestock, mining and industry.
 In the future, it will also act in conjunction with the Bioceanic Corridor, which connects Campo Grande-MS with the ports of northern Chile.
 At the other end, it reaches the coast of Espírito Santo.
 As some examples, the production of coffee from Minas Gerais, as well as iron ore from Minas Gerais to Espírito Santo, and soybeans and other grains and beef from Mato Grosso do Sul, all are largely transported by this highway.